UPDATE: This post was updated on August 16, 2020.

 - Local – This means using an external hard drive plugged into your computer or a NAS (Network Attached Storage) that plugs into your router and allow all computers on your network to use the drive for either backup or storage.

 - Off-site – Your home or business could suffer some kind of damage that would render your computer and your external hard drive useless (think flood or fire.)
-One type of off-site storage is the “cloud.”
-This is a great alternative for laptops since you don’t have to plug an external drive into it.
+Nowadays, off-site storage is the “cloud.”
+This is a great alternative for laptops since you don’t have to plug an external drive.

 Some backup suggestions: